ftCommunity/tx-pi/README.md

 hardware and software compatible with the [community firmware for the fischertechnik TXT](http://cfw.ftcommunity.de/).

-The image below show a TX-Pi-XL (with 3.5" display) using an [ftDuino](https://github.com/harbaum/ftduino) to connect to fischertechnik actors and sensors.
+The image below shows a TX-Pi-XL (with 3.5" display) using an [ftDuino](https://github.com/harbaum/ftduino) to connect to fischertechnik actors and sensors.